hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 = What version of Seriously Simple Podcasting does this plugin require? =

 In order to use this plugin you need to have at least v1.15 of [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/).
 If you do not have Seriously Simple Podcasting active or you are using a version older than v1.15 then this plugin will do nothing.

+= What site is linked to for the actual Bible passage? =

+The Bible readings link to biblegateway.com and are displayed on that site using the version selected in ther settings.
+You can use the `ssp_bible_readings_url` filter to modify the URL for the link if you would like it to point it to a different site.

+= How do I change the Bible version in use? =

+You will find a new setting at the bottom of the Podcast > Settings page where you can select which Bible version is used - it defaults to the New International Version (NIV).
+You can filter this to use any version that biblegateway.com offers using the `ssp_bible_readings_version` filter.
+This filter includes the episode ID as an additional paramter, so you can use it to specify a different version for specific episodes.

 == Changelog ==